-The beauty in so many beloved, traditional recipes including this Classic Beef Bourguignon is the use of easily accessible and familiar ingredients.
-Generous chunks of beef simmered with savory vegetable and rich wine make this a recipe that is always on repeat.
+The beauty in so many beloved recipes including this Traditional Beef Bourguignon, is the use of easily accessible and familiar ingredients.
+Generous chunks of beef simmered with savory vegetables and rich wine make this a recipe that is always on repeat.

-- Stew Beef - Most grocery stores sell stew beef, generous chunks of beef that have already been cut up for your that usually come from cutting larger roasts and steaks.
-Go with chuck beef if it's available.
-It's rich, fibrous, and ideal for long cooks such as this.
+- Stew Beef: Most grocery stores sell stew beef, generous chunks of beef that have already been cut up for you and usually come from cutting larger roasts and steaks.
+Go with chuck beef if it’s available.
+It’s rich, fibrous, and ideal for long cooks such as this.

-- Flour - Helps thicken the stew and create a silky sauce.
+- Flour: All purpose flour helps thicken the stew and create a silky sauce.

-- Red Wine - Use to both marinate the beef and also as part of the braising liquid.
-Red wine intensifies the flavors of beef.
-Pick a variety such as Pinot Noir, Merlot, or Cabernet.
+- Red Wine: Use it to both marinate the beef and as part of the braising liquid.
+The rich red wine sauce intensifies the flavors of beef.
+Pick a variety such as Pinot Noir, Merlot, or Cabernet Sauvignon.

-- Cremini Mushrooms - Mushrooms are naturally meaty and beefy in flavor.
-Adds earthiness and umami to this dish.
+- Button Mushrooms: Mushrooms are naturally meaty and beefy in flavor.
+They add earthiness and umami to this dish.